 - 1. Planning permission will be granted for the establishment of new markets or the relocation, remodelling and / or enhancement of existing markets within existing centres where they would create or maintain an attractive and competitive retail offer beneficial to local shopping provision that reinforces the individual character of existing Centres and would support their overall vitality and viability.
 Proposals will be assessed against the following criteria: - a) the availability of adequate provision for storage of stalls and associated equipment; - b) the availability of market trader facilities, such as toilets and other essential hygiene facilities; and - c) provision of an appropriate level of safe, secure, accessible and usable parking for trader vehicles. - 2.
-Development that involves qualitative enhancements to existing out of centre or edge of centre markets will be supported where it accords with any up to date and adopted development strategy for the area within which it is located and / or it can be demonstrated that it will contribute towards wider regeneration benefits and complies with Policy SH4.
+Development that involves qualitative enhancements to existing out of centre or edge of centre markets will be supported where it can be demonstrated that it will contribute towards wider regeneration benefits and complies with Policy SH4.